Orgasmic Meditation Training (OM training)

 PRIVATE OM Training (Orgasmic Meditation) with Andrea Hylen

-First Session: 45 minute Private session with Andrea on SKYPE
+First Session: 45 minute Private session on Zoom

-Second Session: 45 minute Private Session with a Partner on SKYPE
+Second Session: 45 minute Private Session with a Partner on Zoom

 We will review the steps of OM.
 Answer questions, set up the “nest” and go through the steps of OMing.